Custom JA3

 )

-Want JA3 override and preset headers?
-Use the JSON Preset Builder approach instead.
+For JA3 override and preset headers in the same session, use the JSON Preset Builder.
 Describe the preset, override tls.ja3 in the JSON, leave headers alone, register, send.

 Limitations

 - JA3 is deprecated for a reason.
 Modern anti-bot stacks key on JA4 / peetprint / akamai.
-Mirroring a Chrome JA3 while inheriting Chrome's H2 SETTINGS gets you the right JA4 / peetprint / akamai too, that's the case shown above.
-But if your JA3 says one browser and your H2 says another, you're inconsistent and easy to flag.
+Mirroring a Chrome JA3 while inheriting Chrome's H2 SETTINGS gets you the right JA4 / peetprint / akamai too, which is the case shown above.
+When your JA3 says one browser and your H2 says another, the result is inconsistent and easy to flag.

 - Setting

 JA3clears the preset'sclient_helloID.
-The session rebuilds a ClientHello from the JA3 every connection. uTLS handles it, but it's lossy compared to a real browser ClientHelloID.
-JA3 doesn't capture extension data like ALPS, key share groups, application-settings, so the resulting handshake is close-but-not-identical to real Chrome.
+The session rebuilds a ClientHello from the JA3 on every connection. uTLS handles it, but the result is lossy compared to a real browser ClientHelloID.
+JA3 doesn't capture extension data like ALPS, key share groups, or application-settings, so the resulting handshake is close to real Chrome but not identical.
 For byte-exact Chrome bytes, use a preset. - The

 extras(ALPN, SignatureAlgorithms, CertCompression, PermuteExtensions) are uTLS-specific knobs that ride alongside the JA3.
 They don't show up inside the JA3 string itself, but they do hit the wire.